 What if My Tax Return is Late?

-Whilst we cannot stress enough the important of completing your Self-Assessment Tax Return before the deadline, unfortunately, things happen that mean your tax return may be a little late.
+Whilst we cannot stress enough the important of completing your Self-Assessment Tax Return before the deadline of 31st January, unfortunately, things happen that mean your tax return may be a little late.
 HMRC understand this and allow for ‘reasonable excuses’ for your tax return being late.
 Under these circumstances, you won’t incur a late filing pentalty by HMRC.

 What counts as a reasonable excuse?